fdazen/fda-documentation/rooms_set_up.md

- **Note**: Before making a room inactive, make sure to move all reservations currently existing in the room by placing them into another room (or cancelling them).
+{{site.data.alerts.warning}}  Before making a room inactive, make sure to move all reservations currently existing in the room by placing them into another room (or cancelling them). {{site.data.alerts.end}}

  - If your hotel has a lot of rooms, you may come to need to filter your rooms.
 On the top right hand side of the room panel there are filters that will help you find a specific room: